BlackPanther112358/KiwiPedia/README.md

 We are using Reddit API for getting the memes from required subreddits, News API for latest news and WikiData API for the short description of topic.

-The following project has been made by Aakarsh Jain and Abhay Chawdhary.
+The following project has been made by Aakarsh Jain and Abhay Chowdhry.

+To use the program, go to the inner directory and run the server using "python manage.py runserver"

+Follow the link to go the website